 Remember that you are not alone in being alone during the holidays.
 Get together with others and have some fun.

 With most people stuck at home or in front of the TV watching football and Netflix, Spending Thanksgiving alone can be a great time to explore without crowds around.
 Go on a hike, or go to the movies or a park.
 Fly a kite.
 Walk on the beach.
 Enjoy the day.

 Thanksgiving is a holiday – but it’s also the start of what could be an easy four-day weekend you could use to take on one of those house projects you’ve been meaning to do.
-Stock up on materials early in the week – before the Black Friday crowds hit – and spend the weekend building that new bookshelf or repainting that guestroom.
+Stock up on materials early in the week – before the Black Friday shoppers buy up everything – and spend the weekend building that new bookshelf or repainting that guestroom.

 6. Help others

-Volunteering at a mission or shelter for the homeless can help you feel connected to others, and avoid that feeling of isolation you might have missing out on a traditional Thanksgiving.
+Volunteering at a mission or soup kitchen for the homeless can help you feel connected to others, and avoid that feeling of isolation you might have missing out on a traditional Thanksgiving.
 It does make it a little more fulfilling if you participate in activities with this organization at other times of the year as well, but making connections can start on any day.
 Obviously this might be more difficult to achieve during a pandemic, so do your research on how to volunteer ASAP!

-If you can’t be with family or loved ones during this time of the year, send them letters or e-mails or call them — in other words, reach out to them.
+If you can’t have a Thanksgiving meal with family or loved ones during this time of the year, send them letters or e-mails or do a video call with them — in other words, reach out to them.

 But make sure the calls are a nice diversion for the day, not the centerpiece of it.
 You should enjoy the moments of contact, not dwell on the fact that you’re not with family and friends.

 8. Pamper Yourself

 Trie bubble baths, ice cream, watching your favorite shows all day — or maybe a movie marathon!
 Play video games.
 Make your favorite cocktails.
 Forget a turkey, just eat your very absolute favorite meal if you can.
 It’ll be worth it.